 Save Valley Conservancy is a non-profit conservancy in Masvingo Province.
 The Conservancy is home to the big 5 and other animals such as giraffe, eland, bushbuck, jackal, kudu, wildebeest, impala, warthog, bush pig, crocodile, nyala, duiker, honey badger, hippo, spotted hyena, vervet monkey, Sharpe’s grysbok, red and Lichtenstein’s hartebeest, waterbuck, klipspringer, zebra and baboon.
-There are also several vulnerable mammal species such as cheetah, serval, brown hyena, sable antelope and painted dogs in the conservancy.
+There are also several vulnerable mammal species such as cheetah, serval, brown hyena, sable antelope and African Painted Dogs in the conservancy.

 - When to visit: All year round Monday to Sunday 8 am to 5 pm

 - Fee: Entrance and accommodation fees are payable

 The conservancy was established on 18 June 1991 to create a sanctuary for the intensive protection of rhino as black rhinos are listed as critically endangered and the white rhino is near threatened too.
 The Conservancy consists of privately owned, Government-owned, and community-owned properties that are aligned with a constitution to manage animal populations on a landscape scale.
 See also Nyangambe Community Wildlife Project.